centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-exchange-nsclient-restapi.md

 * The *Queue* monitoring Service only works on Exchange Server running with the hub/transport role
 * Use this format to define MAILBOX macro at the service level: DOMAIN\\USER
-* Using `|` character in your Centreon Macro definitions is not supported